The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Open Farm Pet Food: At a Glance

 - High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, GMO-free produce, and superfoods like chia seeds, turmeric, and chicory root.

 - No GMOs, antibiotics, or added growth hormones: All of Open Farm’s pet food is made with meat free from antibiotics and added growth hormones.
 All fruits and vegetables are non-GMO and some are organic.

-- Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs and cats with food allergies.
+- Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs with food allergies.
 You can view their sensitivity chart at the bottom of this page to see which products suit your pet’s needs.